Acid Reflux, Gastric Reflux & GERD Singapore

 GERD is characterised by persistent symptoms that can significantly affect a person's quality of life.
 It is important to differentiate between normal acid reflux and GERD, as the latter requires more comprehensive management strategies and lifestyle modifications.

-Symptoms of Acid Reflux & GERD
+Symptoms of Acid Reflux, Gastric Reflux & GERD

 The symptoms of acid reflux can vary widely in their presentation and intensity (although GERD’s tend to be more frequent and severe).
 Common symptoms to look out for include: